cango91/solitaire/docs/readme.md

 ```
 ## Refactored Architecture
 ![software architecture](./events/architecture.drawio.svg)
-Also see [this readme](./events/readme.md) for a full description of all game-events.
+Also see [this readme](./events/readme.md) for a breakdown of game-events.